CatScan-crypt/Starknet-ERC20-Deployer/project_workflow.md

 1. [x] Block deployment request when fields are not filled.
 2. [x] Fix 404 on F5/refresh and on direct URL access when tab path is included in the URL.
 3. [x] Add clear browser data to settings page.
-4. [addPlan] Upgrade wallet connection with starkit: https://github.com/apibara/starknet-react/blob/main/docs/components/demo/starknetkit.tsx
+4. [x] Upgrade wallet connection with starkit: https://github.com/apibara/starknet-react/blob/main/docs/components/demo/starknetkit.tsx
 5. [x] Add Vercel's analytics.
 6. [x] Remove field's text for name and symbol and add placeholders(also placeholder for supply but without deleting default number).
 7. [ ] Add "Waiting for confirmation" popup and "Sending transaction" popup and "Transaction result [eg fail\success]" popup messages.